openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_failover.rst

 #####

     1. Install DVS plugin on master node.
-    2. Create a new environment with following parameters:
+    2. Create a new environment with the following parameters:
         * Compute: KVM/QEMU with vCenter
         * Networking: Neutron with VLAN segmentation
         * Storage: default